Resources to Consider if You Want to File a Complaint Against Your Credit Card Company. Mastercard, Visa, Discover Card, American

 Report the company to the Better Business Bureau.
 Submit your case for dispute resolution online at www.bbb.org.

 Report the company to your elected representatives.
 You can find their email / mailing addresses at www.house.gov and www.senate.gov.
-The banking industry, which is comprised mostly of credit card companies, has a lot of power in Washington, D.C. in the form of lobbyists and contributions to election campaigns.
+The banking industry, which is composed mostly of credit card companies, has a lot of power in Washington, D.C. in the form of lobbyists and contributions to election campaigns.
 Despite this fact, your elected officials are more afraid of you because you can vote them out of office.
 If you think contacting them is a waste of time, you're wrong.
 Someone will read your correspondence and if enough complaints are received something will be done about it.

 Report the company to banking regulators.
 Their mailing address is Division of Credit Practices, Bureau of Consumer Protection, Federal Trade Commission, Washington, D.C.
 20580 or file a complaint online at www.ftc.gov.